Hammams in Turkey:

 The baths were built some time around the end of the 17th century.
 They are still open today with sessions for women from 9.30 to 5.00 and sessions for men during the remaining hours between 6.00 in the morning and midnight.
 There is a well lit dressing room, a warm area, and a pool added some time after the original bath was opened.

-The photograph and description is from Orhan Yılmazkaya's beautifully produced Turkish baths: a guide to the historic Turkish baths of Istanbul.
+The photograph and description are from Orhan Yılmazkaya's beautifully produced Turkish baths: a guide to the historic Turkish baths of Istanbul.

 The Roman Baths, Cambridge.
 Part 1: Prelude